 Each of our team members experienced their own heartache and hair-pulling experiences with our new website.
-From web design to development, each will tell tale of how they overcame the odds to launch our new website.
+From web design to development, each will tell a tale of how they overcame the odds to launch our new website.
 Here’s my story.

-Designing a New Website Is A Bitch
+Designing a New Website Is Tough

 “Everybody’s got a sack of rocks.”

 One of my favorite quotes from actress Elaine Stritch because it’s so true.
-We all have our crosses to bare.
+We all have our crosses to bear.
 Our moments of drama and chaos.
 And we have no choice but to deal with them – because that’s life, folks.
-I share this quote with you because during our website build out I repeated this quote in my head daily – sometimes several times, daily.
+I share this quote with you because during our website build I repeated this quote in my head daily – sometimes several times, daily.

 So what was it?
 Two words.
 Time Management.